praduman8435/Git/git.md

 - `git fetch`: Retrieves the latest changes from a remote repository without merging them.
 - `git pull`: Fetches and merges changes from the remote repository into the current branch.
 - `git push`: Pushes your local changes to the remote repository.

-This guide covers the basic Git concepts and commands.
-Feel free to explore additional features and advanced Git workflows to enhance your version control skills.